Configuration

 All the configuration files for the Confetti framework are stored in the config directory.
 Each option is documented, so feel free to look through the files and get familiar with the options available to you.

-These configuration files allow you to configure things like your database connection information, your mail server information, as well as various other core configuration values such as your application timezone and encryption key.
+These configuration files allow you to configure things like your database connection, mail server, application timezone, encryption key, and other core settings.

 Environment Configuration

-It is often helpful to have different configuration values based on the environment where the application is running.
-For example, you may wish to use a different cache driver locally than you do on your production server.
+It is common to have different configuration values based on the environment where the application is running.
+For example, you might use a different cache driver locally than you do in production.

 Retrieving Environment Configuration